IIP Placement Application

-- Deliver a single hard copy of the following materials to the Office of International Programs, 36 University Place, Suite 350 (U-Store Building).
+Deliver a single hard copy of the following materials to the Office of International Programs, 36 University Place, Suite 350 (U-Store Building).
 Please note that you may not print your materials in the OIP office.

 - Completed online application (print the confirmation screen or confirmation e-mail)

 - Degree progress report/Academic record from TigerHub

 - Passport-sized photo (the photo does not have to be an official passport photo, just approximately passport-sized; color is preferred, but black and white is acceptable as long as the photo is presentable to an employer; if possible, please print on photo paper or cover stock, but photos on normal paper will be accepted).

-- If you are also applying to Princeton in France: You must note PIF as your first or second choice on your IIP application and then also complete the PIF application process.
+Princeton in France: If you are also applying to Princeton in France: You must note PIF as your first or second choice on your IIP application and then also complete the PIF application process.
 You do not need to submit a personal statement for PIF with your IIP application; you only need to write the essay required as part of the PIF application.

-- If at any time--from the moment you submit your IIP application to the last day of your IIP internship--you apply for or receive funding from any other source at Princeton, you are required to inform IIP.
+Funding: If at any time--from the moment you submit your IIP application to the last day of your IIP internship--you apply for or receive funding from any other source at Princeton, you are required to inform IIP.

-- For most internships, the selection process has two phases.
+Selection process: For most internships, the selection process has two phases.
 IIP makes the initial selection of the best candidates for each internship by evaluating all applications for each internship and selecting the top five candidates.
 These candidates' applications are then forwarded to the relevant employer for review.
 Each employer then selects the number of candidates that they can host (some will be able to host only one; others two or three).

 - Please note that some employers have longer decision-making processes.
 IIP puts forth its best efforts to expedite the entire application process; however, much of the final decision-making is out of IIP's control.

-- All students offered an internship must sign a Commitment Form before receiving their funding award.
+Commitment Form: All students offered an internship must sign a Commitment Form before receiving their funding award.

-- In the list of IIP Placements, you will find some internships offered in partnership with other programs and academic departments.
+Partnerships: In the list of IIP Placements, you will find some internships offered in partnership with other programs and academic departments.
 These partnerships are noted at the end of internship descriptions.
 IIP Partners help to create and fund IIP Placements.